-Our dream started many years ago as we sought for more efficient and effective vegetable production on a small quarter-acre lot in our quiet Houlton neighborhood.
+Our dream started many years ago as we sought for more efficient and effective vegetable production on a quarter-acre lot in our quiet Houlton neighborhood.
 We quickly realized that we were able to produce enough vegetables for us, and most of our non-farming family, utilizing just over 200 square feet of garden.
-Since growing your own vegetables is not only to help reduce one’s grocery bill (which is has, significantly, the use of natural fertilizers and “old timey” methods have given us months of food that we don’t need to get from the grocery store.
+While there are lots of neat-o whiz-bang chemicals out there that might help produce higher crop yields, they also cost a lot money, and sprinkling nuclear green mystery stuff on our gardens just didn’t sit well with us.